 Arbitration Board Location

 Arbitration clauses can dictate where a dispute can be heard and by a pre-designated arbitration board.
-Signing a contract with an arbitration clause can be expensive for an aggrieved party who might find themselves having to pay out-of-state travel or legal representation.
+Signing a contract with an arbitration clause can be expensive for an aggrieved party who might find themselves having to pay for out-of-state travel or legal representation.

-In arbitration, the parties to a contract agree to have their case reviewed by a third-party that is not a judge (although many arbitrators are retired judges).
+In arbitration, the parties to a contract agree to have their case reviewed by a third party that is not a judge (although many arbitrators are retired judges).
 Arbitration involves using a neutral party to both review and help settle the dispute.
 Arbitrators are bound to apply the laws of their jurisdiction.
-Arbitration helps keep a legal matter from going to court, and can be either mandatory or voluntary.
+Arbitration helps keep a legal matter from going to court and can be either mandatory or voluntary.

 Mandatory or Voluntary Arbitration